GianlucaBertaina/nucleardensity/README.md

 ## IMPORTANT NOTICE
 Indexes of normal modes are in their energetic order, so for water:

-(bending, symm. stretching, asymm. stretching) -> BSA order, not SBA order, which is used in the article.
+(bending, symm. stretching, asymm. stretching) -> BSA order, not standard SBA order, which is used in the article.

 ## Authors